Big Creek Township, Ellis County, Kansas

-Big Creek Township is a township in Ellis County, Kansas, USA, named for Big Creek, which flows diagonally through the township from the northwest to the southeast.
+Big Creek Township is a township in Ellis County, Kansas, United States, named for Big Creek, which flows diagonally through the township from the northwest to the southeast.
 As of the 2010 census, its population was 1,883.

 Geography

 Big Creek Township covers an area of 97.22 sqmi surrounding the city of Hays.
 According to the USGS, it contains two cemeteries: Fort and Fort Hays Memorial Gardens.

 A tributary to Big Creek, the stream of Chetolah Creek runs through this township, north to south through the eastern suburbs of Hays.

 Transportation

 Big Creek Township contains one airport, Hays Municipal Airport.